QuickBlox/q-municate-services-ios/README.md

 ### Login

 This method logins user to Quickblox REST API backend and to the Quickblox Chat backend.
-Also it automatically tries to join to the group dialog - to immediately receive incomming messages.
+Also it automatically tries to join to all cached group dialogs - to immediately receive incomming messages.

 ```objective-c
 - (void)logInWithUser:(QBUUser *)user